 Job Opportunities and Career Trends

-Education is an ever-growing field.
-As the immigrant and English Language Learner (ELL) population continues to grow, so will the need for quality bilingual education teachers especially in K-12 Dual Language Schools or other traditional bilingual programs.
-Learning theories and methods to teach ELLs and practicing what is being learned in fieldwork and student teaching is the beginning of the journey — the end of the journey is working as a K-12 bilingual teacher in New York City or other district schools.
+Adolescence Education is an ever-growing field.
+As the population continues to grow, so will the need for quality teachers to work in schools that provide education to our middle and high school adolescents.
+Learning the theory in classrooms and being involved in the practice of teaching through fieldwork and student teaching is the beginning of the journey — the end of the journey is you working in a middle school or a high school.
+The New York City Department of Education is the primary employer of teachers and there are high need areas in middle and high schools such as: Special Education and English as a Second Language.
 In addition, teachers are also employed in a range of educational settings, including pre-schools, private, independent and charter schools, private tutorial companies and after-school and literacy programs.
 Educators are also sought at non-profit organizations with a community service and/or educational focus, including those that are internationally-based.
 Having a degree in education opens up other career options including: positions in educational media, such as in publishing and television development, curriculum development, market research, and human resources, notably the training function.